Get boat insurance for your PWC, runabout, bowrider, pontoon, cruiser, sailboat, bass boat or yacht.

 Most home insurance policies will allow you to insure boats up to a certain length or horse power.
 These policy are not intended to cover marine risks and have limited coverage for boats.
 A claim on your boat counts as a claim against your home insurance policy.
 Once you have a couple of claims, your insurance company could cancel your home insurance policy.

-What is Agreed Value vs Actual Cash Value?
+What is Agreed Value and Actual Cash Value?

 An Agreed Value policy will pay the amount (limit) shown on policy declaration.
 An Actual Cash Value policy will pay the replacement cost of the boat less depreciation.
 The market value of similar boats as well as the condition of the boat prior to the loss will be taken into consideration when determining value.
 Actual Cash Value may be the only option for older boats.